Team-Llama-here/Navi-Go/README.md

 Navi-Go, developed by Team Llama, addresses urban mobility challenges by offering innovative solutions such as ticket booking, real-time traffic updates, and finding the shortest routes.
 The team identified language as a barrier and introduced Navi-Go with a conversational language model, enabling multilingual interactions.
 This facilitates easy access to features like live bus updates, real-time announcements, route exploration, and reporting issues.
 The system also promotes environmentally friendly practices, encouraging users to adopt sustainable habits for a greener urban mobility experience.
 ### Link to the Web Application, Demo, Presentation:

-- You can access and try our application here [click](navi-go-pragyan.web.app/)
+- You can access and try our application [click here.](navi-go-pragyan.web.app/)
 - Watch the live video demo here.
-- View the technical presentation of the application here.
+- View the technical presentation of the application [click here](https://drive.google.com/file/d/1Ux0_1Wc5C80YH_nJKh4lhq_m3Jg7NHKy/view?usp=drive_link]

 ### User Manual: